mbrooker/mbrooker-blog/_posts/2018-06-20-littles-law.md

 The combination of these effects tends to be that the dynamic behavior of distributed systems has scary cliffs.
 Systems have plateaus where they behave well where 𝑊, 𝐿 and λ are either close-to-independent or inversely proportional, and cliffs where direct proportionality kicks in and they spiral down to failure.
 Throttling, admission control, back pressure, backoff and other mechanisms can play a big role in avoiding these cliffs, but they still exist.

 ### Arrival Processes and Spiky Behavior
-The mean, [like all descriptive statistics](http://brooker.co.za/blog/2017/12/28/mean.html), doesn't tell the whole story about data.
+The mean, [like all descriptive statistics](//brooker.co.za/blog/2017/12/28/mean.html), doesn't tell the whole story about data.
 The mean is very convenient in the mathematics of Little's law, but tends to hide effects caused by high-percentile behavior.
 Little's law's use of long-term means also tends to obscure the fact that real-world statistical processes are frequently non-stationary: they include trends, cycles, spikes and seasonality which are not well-modeled as a single stationary time series.
 Non-stationary behavior can affect 𝑊, but is most noticeable in the arrival rate λ.

 There are many causes for changes in λ.
 Seasonality is a big one: the big gift-giving holidays, big sporting events, and other large correlated events can significantly increase arrival rate during some period of time.
 Human clients tend to exhibit significant daily, weekly, and yearly cycles.
 People like to sleep.
 For many systems, though, the biggest cause of spikes is the combination of human biases and computer precision: *cron* jobs.
 When humans pick a time for a task to be done (*backup once a day*, *ping once a minute*), they don't tend to pick a uniformly random time.
 Instead, they cluster the work around the boundaries of months, days, hours, minutes and seconds.
 This leads to significant spikes of traffic, and pushes the distribution of arrival time away from the Poisson process ideal.

 Depending on how you define *long term mean*, these cyclic changes in λ can either show up in the distribution of λ as high percentiles, or show up in λ being non-stationary.
 Depending on the data and the size of the spikes it's still possible to get useful results out of Little's law, but they will be less precise and potentially more misleading.

-### Dynamic Thinking About Dynamic Behavior
+### Telling Stories
 Somewhat inspired by Little's law, we can build up a difference equation that captures more of real-world behavior:

 W<sub>n+1</sub> = 𝑊(L<sub>n</sub>, λ<sub>n</sub>, t)